 Parents may access student grades by logging on to ParentVue at any time.
-Parents will receive ParentVue during the first few weeks of school.

 HOMEWORK POLICY

 Homework is given for the purpose of reinforcement of class work or as an extension of class assignments.
 Homework may also be appropriate for enabling absentee students to catch up, for assisting those who have fallen behind, for preparation of the next day's assignment, for preparation of tests, or for enrichment purposes.
 Grades received for homework make up a percentage of students' overall grade for each class.
 There is a late policy for all homework assignments.